galencolin/weka-analyzer/README.md

+# Some information about the command-line arguments

 **balance**

 Default value: true

 A boolean indicator for whether the dataset should be balanced using the filter you talked about.
 To make it false, the value must be exactly equal to "false" (non-case-sensitive), otherwise, it will be true.

 **filename**